 Dr. Fogarty is trained in Family Medicine, Family Systems, and Epidemiology and Biostatistics.
 Her empirical work has focused on clinician patient communication, practice transformation, and residency training; she also publishes creative writing.
 A valued faculty mentor, she works across the biopsychosocial continuum of academics.

 Jill S. Halterman, M.D., M.P.H.

-Dr. Halterman is Associate Chair for Clinical Research in the Department of Pediatrics at the URMC and a graduate of the fellowship program.
+Dr. Halterman is the Chief of General Pediatrics Division at the URMC and a graduate of the fellowship program.
 She has a nationally renowned research program in office and community-based asthma delivery.

 Faculty, Community Pediatrics Training